Airbus A380 wing checks extended to entire fleet

 Cracks have been discovered in a "handful" of the 4,000 such brackets on each aircraft, he added.
 "The safe operation of this aircraft is not at stake."

-Inspections had initially focused on 20 aircraft operated by Singapore Airlines, Air France and Dubai's Emirates - which had logged the most A380 flights in the four years since the world's largest passenger plane entered service.
+Inspections had initially focused on 20 aircraft operated by Singapore Airlines (SIAL.SI), Air France (AIRF.PA) and Dubai's Emirates - which had logged the most A380 flights in the four years since the world's largest passenger plane entered service.

 It was during lengthy repairs to another Qantas plane that the A380 problems first surfaced, following a 2010 engine explosion that tore open one wing.